dulcehc/gallery/README.md

 # gallery
-Flex gallery from my trip to San Miguel Allende
+Flex gallery with pictures from my trip to San Miguel Allende